Looking for some w-w-wonderful letter W worksheets for your kindergarten kids or preschool lessons?’

 Time for letter identification!

-Uppercase letters have spilled out of their boxes.
-Can your child find all the capital W letters that go in this box?
+Uppercase letters have spilled out of the jar.
+Can your child find all the capital W letters that go in this jar?

 Feel free to use washable paint, do-a-dot markers, markers, crayons, colored pencils, stickers, or whatever your child will enjoy the most.

-Can your child help her sort through all the small letters to find the missing ones?
+Can your child sort through all the small letters to find the letter w?

 This coloring page will help you see if your child has nailed down the W letter sound.

-It might be a nice touch to have a little watermelon or waffle on hand after this page is complete!
+It might be a nice touch to have a little watermelon on hand after this page is complete!

 There are a lot of w-w-wonderful words that start with W, but if your child needs some extra help, ask them some riddle-style questions.